wizelineacademy/typesctipt-for-nodejs/README.md

 #### Sales operations

 * **Sell cake**.
 Creates a new record in the database for the cake sell operation.
 This endpoint should save the customer information, cake and quantity.
-Should recieve the folloing information with restrictions:
+Should recieve the following information with restrictions:

   * **Customer name**: Required, 3 characters min., 50 characters max.
   * **Phone Number**: Required, 10 characters min, Only numbers, spaces and the sing `+`.